 Details of services and service providers was collated and triangulated to ensure the information upon which the assessment was based was the most robust and accurate.
-NHSE&I, as the commissioner of service providers and services classed as necessary www.ealing.gov.uk/downloads/download/3050/pharmaceutical_needs_assessment and relevant, was predominantly used as a base for information due to its contractual obligation to hold and maintain pharmaceutical lists.
+NHSE&I, as the commissioner of service providers and services classed as necessary and relevant, was predominantly used as a base for information due to its contractual obligation to hold and maintain pharmaceutical lists.
 Information was collated, ratified and shared with the Steering Group before the assessment was commenced.
-The pharmaceutical list from NHSE&I dated February 2022 was used for this assessment.
+The pharmaceutical list from NHSE&I dated Feburary 2022 was used for this assessment.